xebialabs/xebialabs.github.com/releases/3.0/systemadminmanual.markdown

 A (security) principal is an entity that can be authenticated and that can be assigned rights over resources in Deployit.
 Out of the box, Deployit supports only users as principals -- users are authenticated by means of a username and password and rights within Deployit are assigned to the user itself.
 When using an **LDAP** repository, groups in LDAP are also treated as principals.

-There is one special user, `admin`, who has special rights in Deployit. xxx what are these special rights? xxx
+There is one special user, `admin`, who has special rights in Deployit.
+This user is allowed to grant and revoke security permissions.

 **Permissions**

-Permissions in Deployit are rights to execute particular actions.
-They are independent of the resources on which the action is executed.
+Permissions in Deployit are rights to execute particular actions on certain CIs.
+In addition, the permissions also allow the user to make changes to the repository that are necessary to carry out the granted actions.
+If granting the permission without specifying the target CI(s), broad repository access is allowed.
+See the list below.

 Deployit supports the following permissions:

+* **read**.
+The right to see particular CIs.
+* **login**.
+The right to log into the Deployit application.
+The user has no access to nodes in the repository.
 * **import#initial**.
 The right to import a package for which the application does not yet exist in the repository and for which a new application will be created.
+This implies read and write access to the **Applications** node.
+The permission can also be given for specific _Application_ CIs.
 * **import#upgrade**.
 The right to import a package for which the application already exists in the repository.
+This implies read and write access to the **Applications** node.
+The permission can also be given for specific _Application_ CIs.
-* **deployment#initial**.
+* **deploy#initial**.
 The right to perform an initial deployment of a package to an environment.
+This implies read and write access to the **Environments** and **Infrastructure** nodes.
+The permission can also be given for specific _Environment_ CIs.
-* **deployment#upgrade**.
-The right to perform an upgrade of a package on an environment. xxx are there more? repo editing? undeployment? xxx
+* **deploy#upgrade**.
+The right to perform an upgrade of a package on an environment.
+This implies read and write access to the **Environments** and **Infrastructure** nodes.
+The permission can also be given for specific _Environment_ CIs.

-**Privileges**

-Privileges in Deployit are access rights to resources in the repository.
-They are independent of the actions being executed on the resources.
-Privileges are also _hierarchical_.
-This means that privileges defined on a particular node in the repository also apply to the nodes for which this node is a parent (unless the privileges are explicitly revoked for the child nodes).
-The available privileges are defined as part of the JCR standard.

-Deployit supports the following privileges:

-* **READ**.
-The right to read the resource it is attached to, or any of it's children.
-* **WRITE**.
-The right to write the resource it is attached to, or any of it's children.
+* **discovery**.
+The right to perform discovery.
+This implies read and write access to the **Infrastructure** node.
-* **ALL**.
-All rights to the resource it is attached to, or any of it's children.

-xxx is ALL the same as READ + WRITE??? xxx
+* **repo#edit**.
+The right to edit (create and modify) CIs.
+This implies write access to the **Applications**, **Environments** and **Infrastructure** nodes.
+The user must also have read access to CIs to be able to edit them.
+The permission can also be given for specific CIs.
+* **undeploy**.
+The right to undeploy an application.
+This implies read and write access to the **Environments** and **Infrastructure** nodes.
+The permission can also be given for specific _Environment_ CIs.

 ### Granting, Revoking and Denying ###

 Access rights in Deployit can be _granted_ to a principal or _revoked_ from a principal.
 When rights are granted, the principal is allowed to perform some action or access repository entities.
 Rights once granted can be revoked again to prevent the action in the future.
-Granting and revoking rights are applicable to both _privileges_ as well as _permissions_.

-Privileges can also be explicitly _denied_.
-Denying a privilege acts as a negative grant -- the right is explicitly disallowed.
+Rights can also be explicitly _denied_.
+Denying permission acts as a negative grant -- the right is explicitly disallowed.

-### Securing User Actions ###

-When a user attempts to execute a particular action in Deployit, permissions and privileges are combined to verify whether the user is allowed to execute the action.

-**Initial Import**

-For an initial import, the user must have **import#initial** permission.
-No further privileges are required.
-The user performing the import will have **READ** and **WRITE** privileges on the newly created _Application_ and _DeploymentPackage_ CIs.

-**Upgrade Import**

-For an upgrade import, the user must have **import#upgrade** permission as well as **WRITE** privilege on the target CI, the _Application_ CI for which the package is imported.
-The user performing the import will have **READ** and **WRITE** privileges on the newly created _DeploymentPackage_ CI.

-**Initial Deployment**

-For an initial deployment, the user must have **deployment#initial** permission.
-Also, the user needs **READ** permission on the _Package_ CI and **WRITE** permission on both the _Environment_ and _Infrastructure_ CIs that is being deployed to.
-The user performing the deployment will have **READ** and **WRITE** privileges on the newly created _Deployment_ and deployed item CIs.

-**Upgrade Deployment**

-For an upgrade deployment, the user must have **deployment#upgrade** permission.
-Also, the user needs **READ** permission on the _Package_ CI and **WRITE** permission on both the _Environment_ and _Infrastructure_ CIs that is being deployed to.
-The user performing the deployment will have **READ** and **WRITE** privileges on the newly created _Deployment_ CI and any created deployed item CIs.

-**Undeployment**

-For undeployment, the user needs **WRITE** permission on the _Deployment_ CI that is being undeployed.
+Access rights can be used stand-alone or in combination with one or more CIs.
+In the former case, the principal will have access to **all** CIs associated with the permission.
+In the latter case, the access rights will be restricted to the particular CIs.
+For example, granting _import#initial_ to a principal allows the principal to import any application.
+Granting _import#initial_ to _Applications/PetClinic_ allows the principal to import only _PetClinic_ packages.

 ### Configuring Repository Security ###